Product design

 Select the Publish new material action to convert a New material component type to a stock item.
 Publishing a new material creates the following records:

-The New material "parent" record is deleted.
+The New material parent record is deleted.
 For every product design BOM revision in which the published new material exists as a component:

-A detailed log file is displayed upon completion. |
+A detailed log file displays upon completion. |

-Select the Where used action to locate every product design BOM revision and every level of a product design BOM revision in which a specific component is used. |
+| Select the Where used action to locate every product design BOM revision and every level of a product design BOM revision in which a specific component is used. |

 Field descriptions